sujianjob/remote-mcp-server-authless/README.md

-# Building a Remote MCP Server on Cloudflare (With Authentication)
+# Building a Remote MCP Server on Cloudflare (With JWT Authentication)

-This example allows you to deploy a remote MCP server with authentication support on Cloudflare Workers.
-The server supports multiple authentication methods including API Keys and JWT tokens.
+This example allows you to deploy a remote MCP server with JWT Bearer Token authentication on Cloudflare Workers.
+The server uses a simplified authentication mechanism for better maintainability.

 ## Get started: